Timelapse

 Mayan World

 From your initial position on the beach, move R F4 R and click on the sea monster's head.
-Pick up the carved egg and move B L F5 L F5 R F14 to the steaming platform in the pool.
+Pick up the carved egg and move B L F5 L F5 R F14 to the sparking platform in the pool.
 Place the carved egg onto the platform and it will change into a chameleon.
 Click on the chameleon to play three rounds of a color-sequence/music-tone memory game (randomized for each game and each round).
+Press the chameleon to replay the target sequence.
 Move F4 into the Castillo temple.

 Move R F to face an arithmetic puzzle on the temple wall.
 If a dot represents one and a horizontal bar represents five, then the matrix of twelve buttons can be thought of as

 The trick to solving this puzzle is to see it as four vertical addition problems, out of alignment.
+One tone plays for each addend, and a different tone plays for their sum.
 Click on the buttons in this order to solve the puzzle:

-Move R, hyperlink to the monkey stela, move L, hyperlink to the snake stela, move R, hyperlink to the Castillo temple, and move F5 R F R to the Mayan calendar.
+If you're at the skull stela, use the hyperlink with the map to return to the lizard stela.
+Rotate right until you see the temple and can hyperlink to the top of its steps, then move F5 R F R to the Mayan calendar.
 The calendar consists of three rings: the left inner ring nested inside the left outer ring, and a right ring.
 Each ring can be turned either clockwise or counterclockwise by dragging the mouse cursor over it.
 In each case, the position of other rings may be affected when one ring is turned:

 1. Turn the left inner ring in either direction to bring the target left inner ring symbol into position.